 Workplace wellness challenges are a great way to encourage employees to live a healthier life.
+If your employee wellness program needs more engagement, this is a great way to build it.
 The idea is to make wellness challenges fun and rewarding, this will help members stick to their health and wellness goals.

 Challenges can take many forms depending on which area of health your team members are most committed to improving.
 While a lot of employers will limit their challenges to just health, we recommend focusing on mental and financial health too.

-We’ve compiled a list of 16 workplace wellness challenge ideas to get you started.
+We’ve compiled a list of 10 workplace wellness challenge ideas to get you started.
+Check them out below.